Updated for Version 4.0

 When a Rain Sword is shattered or when its duration expires, it regenerates the current character’s HP based on 6% of Xingqiu’s Max HP.

 Xingqiu’s A1 provides very minor healing.
-But when combined with the other utility provided by his Rain Swords, it makes Xingqiu a relatively comfortable pick.
+But when combined with the other utility provided by his Rain Swords, it makes Xingqiu a comfortable pick for his teams.

 Ascension 4 Passive | Blades Amidst Raindrops